 Cleo Braver, Esq. is an attorney-turned-farmer and the owner of Cottingham Farm, an organic farm on the Eastern Shore.
-She is currently developing the Eastern Shore Food Hub Corp., which will aggregate and distribute within a 200-mile radius, the sustainably produced healthy foods grown by Maryland farmers.
+She currently serves as an MPEN representative on the Maryland Department of Agriculture -led Healthy Soils Consortium.
 Ms Braver worked as General Counsel for a Baltimore corporation and also worked as an attorney in the non-profit world.
 She helped form the Environmental Committee of Talbot County Democratic Forum and serving as first Chair.
 That activism led her to give up being a "gentleman farmer" and becoming a certified organic farmer.

 Alexandra (Ali) DySard is the Environmental and Partnership Manager for MOM’s Organic Market.
 From 2009 to 2013, she served as the City of Bellevue's Environmental Programs Coordinator and Assistant Park Ranger.
 Prior to that she worked as a Group Science Educator at the Pacific Science Center in Seattle, Washington.
 She graduated with a Bachelor's Degree in Environmental Studies from the University of Washington.

 Roger Williams.
-M.Eng, as president of the Central Maryland Beekeepers is expanding local educational offerings in an effort to raise the survival rate of bees in the mid Atlantic region.
+M.Eng is a former president of the Central Maryland Beekeepers.
+He is currently the Program Coordinator for the Culver Center’s innovative New Farmer Training Program.
 Previously, he was with Cisco Systems Advanced Services supporting national telecom systems in South and Central America and the Caribbean.